Cell Ranger ATAC6.4 (latest), printed on 10/04/2023

 Before proceeding, save these cluster assignments by clicking on the Save icon in the toolbar.
 The ATAC Tutorial file bundled with Loupe Browser is read-only, so you are prompted to save a copy somewhere on your file system.

-With feature markers and clusters saved, let's delve further into this ATAC data by filtering for specific cell subtypes using the Filters Panel.
+With feature markers and clusters saved, we will delve further into this ATAC data by filtering for specific cell subtypes using the Filters Panel.